-To elaborate on the scenario described above, we further show in Fig. 7 the mass-weighted temperature and density profiles of gas for the three outlier ETGs at z = 0, 0.2, 0.5, 1.
-In these profiles, we use all gas particles that are enclosed within $3R{500}$ of the ETG host halos at that redshift (for z = 0.2 when these ETGs where in larger FoF groups and their own R{500} could not be defined, we use the average value of their pre-infall and post-infall R{500} values).
+To elaborate on the environmental heating scenario described earlier, we further show in Fig. 7 the mass-weighted temperature and density profiles of gas for the three outlier ETGs at z = 0, 0.2, 0.5, 1.
+In these profiles, we use all gas particles that are enclosed within $3R{500}$ of the ETG host haloes at that redshift (for z = 0.2 when these ETGs where in larger FoF groups and their own $R{500}$ could not be defined, we use the linear interpolated value between their pre-infall and post-infall $R{500}$ values).
 The triangles in Fig. 6 mark these epochs and correspond to times before infall, while within, and just after exiting the more massive FoF groups each of these ETGs interacted with.